videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.1.x/guide/prebuilt-video-and-audio-calling/quick-start.md

 <TabItem value="wamp">

 ```
-Move the html file to C:\wamp\www and start the WAMP server
+Move the HTML file to C:\wamp\www and start the WAMP server
 ```

 and open [http://localhost/index.html](http://localhost/index.html) in your web browser